 Analyzing word-forms and grammatical constructions with regard to form (morphology and syntax), meaning (semantics), and use in context (pragmatics).
 Identification of form and meaning in data samples from many languages.
 Grammatical meanings.
 Major concepts of pragmatics, including inference from situational context, speech acts, and information structuring.
-Three hours.
+Summer only, odd-numbered years, three hours.
 Prerequisite: Li 510 and Li 511.